 "House arrest" is really a misnomer—being confined to one's residence is not done when someone is arrested.
-Instead, it's an alternative to a sentence for a crime, for which the arrestee has pled guilty or been found guilty.
-Instead of being sent to jail or prison to serve a sentence, the defendant is ordered to remain at his residence for a prolonged period of time.
-House arrest is not a novel concept (Galileo was confined to his home when he suggested, contrary to church teachings, that the earth revolved around the sun).
+Instead, it's an alternative to sitting in jail awaiting trial or to a sentence for a crime.
+Instead of sitting in jail or prison, the defendant is ordered to remain at their residence for a prolonged period of time, usually subject to electronic monitoring and other restrictions.

-House arrest, also referred to as intensive supervision, is typically monitored through the use of a GPS device that is attached to the prisoner, usually around the ankle.
+House arrest—also referred to as home detention or confinement—is typically monitored through the use of a GPS device that is attached to the defendant, usually around the ankle.
 The signals are monitored; if the wearer ventures too far afield, the local police are alerted.

 The defendant's ability to leave the home, including when, how far, for what purpose, and for how long, will depend on the court's orders.
 Some authority may be given to probation officers to set certain travel rules for house arrest.